 SAR is an important metric because it is the only metric that captures (most of) the cumulative impacts of the hydro system on salmon and steelhead, telling us how sustainable the returns of adults are over time.
-This is critical because even if high quality habitats produce a lot of smolts, the every 100 smolts to survive the hydro system and return to spawn.
+This is critical because even if high quality habitats produce a lot of smolts, the population will only be sustained if those smolts can make it out to the ocean and survive to return and spawn as adults.